-At 31 December 2015
+At 31 December 2016

-Set out below are the particulars of the principal subsidiaries of the Company at 31 December 2015 which, in the opinion of the directors, materially affected the results, assets or liabilities of the Group.
+Set out below are the particulars of the principal subsidiaries of the Company at 31 December 2016 which, in the opinion of the directors, materially affected the results, assets or liabilities of the Group.
 All the principal subsidiaries are incorporated and operate in Hong Kong unless otherwise stated.
 None of the principal subsidiaries had debt securities in issue at the end of the reporting period.

-Particulars of issued share capital rcentage of shares d by the Company
+Particulars of issued share capital Percentage of shares held by the Company

-0 HK\$ (unless therwise stated) Directly Indirectly
+HK\$ (unless otherwise stated) Directly Indirectly

-A Department store operation
+Α Department store operation

-Citistore (Hong Kong) Limited 1 - 100
+Citistore (Hong Kong) Limited 1 100

 В Investment holding

 China Investment Group Limited 300,000,000 100

 Henderton Profits Limited 1 100

-Luxrich Limited (incorporated and operates in the British
+Luxrich Limited (incorporated and operates

-Virgin Islands) US\$10 80 20
+in the British Virgin Islands) US\$10 80 20

 Nation Team Development Limited 2 100

-Prominence Development Limited 1 - 100
+Prominence Development Limited 1 100

-С Finance
+C Finance

-Henderson Investment Finance Limited 100,000 100 -
+Henderson Investment Finance Limited 100,000 100

 St. Helena Holdings Co.
-Limited (incorporated and operates
+Limited (incorporated and operates 3

-in the British Virgin Islands) US\$3 100
+in the British Virgin Islands) US\$3 100 -

-Contributed Percentage of equity interest indirectly

-capital held by the

-Note RMB Company

-D Infrastructure

-Tianjin Jinning Roads Bridges Construction Development Con Limited npany (i), (ii) 23,680,000 70
+Note Contributed capital RMB Percentage of equity interest indirectly held by the Company D Infrastructure Tianjin Jinning Roads Bridges Construction Development Company Limited (i), (ii) 23,680,000 70 Tianjin Wanqiao Project Development Company Limited (i), (ii) 20,000,000 70